shaymamkamal-art/-cnc-rag-project/README.md

-# ZI 1 Implant CNC RAG Assistant
+# SM Implant CNC RAG Assistant

 A simple retrieval-augmented generation (RAG) project for the EG Medical ZI 1 dental implant system: catalog specs, one engineering drawing, and